Black and white portrait of Lisa Alvarez

 Jamie Ford is the author of Hotel on the Corner of Bitter and Sweet, which spent two years on The New York Times bestseller list and won the Asian/Pacific American Award for Literature.
 His other bestselling novels include Songs of Willow Frost, and more recently, The Many Daughters of Afong Moy.
 His work has been translated into 35 languages.
 Jamie is the great-grandson of Nevada mining pioneer, Min Chung, who emigrated from Hoiping, China to San Francisco in 1865, where he adopted the western name “Ford,” thus confusing countless generations.
 [Fiction]

-Black and white portrait on nonfiction author Samuel Freedman
+Black and white portrait of nonfiction author Samuel Freedman

 Samuel Freedman

 Samuel Freedman is an award-winning author, journalist, and educator.
 He is the author of 10 books, most recently Into the Bright Sunshine: Young Hubert Humphrey and the Fight for Civil Rights.
 His books have been finalists for the National Book Award (Small Victories) and the Pulitzer Prize (The Inheritance) and have won the Sidney Hillman Prize (Into the Bright Sunshine), the National Jewish Book Award (Jew vs Jew), and the New York Public Library’s Helen M. Bernstein Award (Upon This Rock).
-As a professor at Columbia Journalism School, Freedman developed a class in book-writing that has produced more than 110 authors, editors, and agents.
-He will lead a special afternoon seminar on the Book Proposal at the Community of Writers.
+As professor at Columbia Journalism School, Freedman developed a class in book-writing that has produced more than 115 authors, editors, and agents before his retirement.
+He will lead a special afternoon seminar, “The Book Proposal” at the Community of Writers summer workshops and as part of 2026 Writers’ Annex online will teach a short course “The Narrative Nonfiction Tradition.”

 Black and white portrait of Sands Hall